early to mid-1900s

-Among the Lega people of eastern Zaire, headgear is an important indicator of social position.
-Certain caps, headbands, and headdresses are the exclusive prerogative of the Bwami men's association.
-This headdress, called sawamazembe, is worn only by high-ranking members of this group.
-The hat's wig-like form represents a woman's coiffure, illustrating the blurring of gender-distinctions among high-ranking Bwami members.
+Among the Lega people of the eastern Democratric Republic of Congo, headgear was an important indicator of social position.
+Certain caps, headbands, and headdresses were the exclusive prerogative of the Bwami men's association.
+This headdress, called sawamazembe, was worn only by high-ranking members of this group.
+The hat's wig-like form represents a woman's coiffure, illustrating the blurring of gender distinctions among high-ranking Bwami members.
 The shell ornaments on the front suggest the moon, while buttons and a seed pod provide additional embellishment.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.